danielfett/draft-dpop/main.md

 request to the authorization server's token endpoint.
 This is applicable for all access token requests regardless of grant type (including, for example, the common `authorization_code` and `refresh_token` grant types but also extension grants such as the JWT authorization grant [@RFC7523]).
-The HTTPS request shown in (#token-request-code) illustrates such an access token request using an authorization code grant with a DPoP proof JWT in the `DPoP` header (extra line breaks and whitespace for display purposes only).
+The request shown in (#token-request-code) illustrates such an access token request using an authorization code grant with a DPoP proof JWT in the `DPoP` header (extra line breaks and whitespace for display purposes only).